BdR76/CSVLint/readme.md

 ![preview screenshot](/csvlint_preview.png?raw=true "CSVLint plug-in preview")

-Use CSV Lint for metadata discovery, technical data validation and reformatting on tabular data files.
+You can use CSV Lint to analyse, validate, convert and reformat text data files.
 It is _not_ meant to be a replacement for spreadsheet programs like Excel or SPSS, but rather it's a quality control tool to examine, verify or polish up a dataset before further processing.

 With CSV Lint you can take a dataset and: